 Our Curriculum

-Central to our program is a teaching concept that is based on the three fundamental pillars of graduate training: training-through-research, courses and workshops on technical and transferable skills and networking in an international community of scientific experts.
+At the heart of our program is a teaching concept based on three fundamental pillars of graduate training: research-driven learning, specialized courses and workshops in technical and transferable skills, and networking within a global community of scientific experts.

 - Structural analysis by cryo-EM